GICSAFePhD/RailML/Layouts/Example_8/Readme.md

 Also, it is necessary to have a departure signal after the platform.
 This logic is implemented using Algorithm 6, explained in [[1]](#references) section "III.
 SIGNALLING GENERATION".

-RNA does not allocate signals assigned close to every platforms or level crossings, because this network does not have platforms and level crossings shown in Figure 11.
+RNA allocates the next signals close to each platform and level crossing:

+-- Platforms: *P17, P18, P19 and P20*

+-- Level crossings: *X05, X06, X07, X08, X09, X10, X11, X12, X13, X14, X15 and X16*

+This signals are indicated in red in Figure 11.

 ![Figure 11](Figure3.jpg "Figure 11")